jmunixusers/presentations/InstallFest.md

 ### Special instructions for Windows Users

-For people with a device running Windows, you *may* get an error that VT-x is not enabled.
+For people with a device running Windows, you *may* get an error that VT-x  or AMD-V is not enabled.
 You will need to enable a BIOS feature to enable virtualization.

 To do this, open Settings and go to Updates and Security.
 On the left side of the window, choose "Recovery".
 In the main portion of the window